 Decision Making with Multiple Imperfect Decision Makers

-at the 25th Annual Conference on Neural Information Processing Systems (NIPS-11)
+at the 24th Annual Conference on Neural Information Processing Systems (NIPS-10)

-The workshop aims to brainstorm on promising research directions, present relevant case studies and theoretical results, and to encourage collaboration among researchers with complementary ideas and expertise.
+The workshop aims to bring together different scientific communities, to brainstorm on possible research directions, and to encourage collaboration among researchers with complementary ideas and expertise.
 The workshop will be based on invited talks, contributed talks and posters.
 Extensive moderated and informal discussions ensure targeted exchange.